zoharsan/snowtire/README.md

 cd snowtire
 ```

 If you are just updating the repository to the latest version (always recommended before building a docker image).
-Run:
+Run the following command from within your local clone (under snowtire directory):

 ```
 git pull